23 Jul WashPod is an answer to Government’s Changing Places Consultation on Mandatory Disabled Bathroom Access in Public Buildinigs

 The proposed legislation would affect all new builds and any major refurbishments which would impact supermarkets, shopping centres, cinemas, arts venues and stadiums among others but it would also make a huge difference to the lives of many of the 13.9million disabled adults and children (SCOPE) who find trips out challenging.

 “People living with disabilities go to work, visit shops and enjoy days out with friends just like everyone else.
 But the lack of Changing Places toilets make these seemingly simple tasks a challenge.
-Too often, we hear stories of people not leaving their homes, having to be changed on dirty toilet floors or even having surgery because there are not enough facilities” said Catherine Woodhead, Chief Executive of Muscular Dystrophy UK.
+Too often, we hear stories of people not leaving their homes, having to be changed on dirty toilet floors or even having surgery because there are not enough facilities”.

 The WashPod provides the swift answer to many commercial and public enterprises who are keen on offering the best facilities for their more immobile users, preferably without the disruption or loss of revenue that installation works may cause.
 In April Tesco announced that it had already installed 35 Changing Places facilities at stores around the UK.